 Some other reasons why a person might display bullying behaviour towards someone are:

-It is important to remember the above list are reasons and not excuses to bully.
-Bullying is cruel, humiliating and causes a lot of pain to the bullied and it must be reported to ensure those affected receive the support they need.
+It is important to remember the above list are reasons and not excuses to hurt someone else.
+Bullying behaviour is cruel, humiliating and causes a lot of pain to the person being bullied and it must be reported to ensure those affected receive the support they need.

-To rehabilitate, change behaviour and encourage compassion and empathy, those who bully also need our support.
+To rehabilitate, change behaviour and encourage compassion and empathy, those who display bullying behaviour also need our support.
 If we want to help them grow up learning to interrelate with others without manipulation, harassment and abuse, we need to commit the resources and attitude to make that happen.

 Everyone is different and it’s these differences that make us unique and individual and they should be recognised and celebrated.